llm-bible/llm-bible.github.io/_publications/ngweta2025towards.markdown

 bibkey: ngweta2025towards
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2504.06969"}
-tags: ['Prompting', 'Security', 'Applications', 'Few-Shot']
+tags: ['Security', 'Few-Shot', 'Prompting', 'Applications']
 ---
 Large language models (LLMs) have gained popularity in recent years for their utility in various applications.
 However, they are sensitive to non-semantic